A Steak Bomb Sandwich is a lip-smacking, fully-loaded steak and cheese sandwich that is sure to please any picky eater!

-Just use your favorite sandwich roll for this recipe.
-Here in New England we call these ‘bulkie rolls’ but any sub, Kaiser, Hoagie or soft crusty sandwich roll will do, as long as it can hold up to the juicy filling in this steak and cheese sandwich.
+Just use your favorite sandwich or sub roll for this recipe.
+Here in New England we always go for ‘bulkie rolls’ from Rhode Island-based Calise Bakery (they are the best!) but any Kaiser, hoagie, sub, grinder, or soft crusty sandwich roll will do, as long as it can hold up to the juicy filling in this loaded steak and cheese sandwich.

-Also, don’t be embarrassed to buy pre-shaved steak at the grocery store or butcher for making this steak bomb sandwich recipe.
-Most home cooks (including us) aren’t able to hand shave the steak thin enough for this type of sandwich.
-Just be sure you buy shaved steak and not the pre-ground steak that is formed into strips – it’s definitely not the same tender cut of beef that you want to use when making this steak bomb sandwich.
+Don’t be embarrassed to buy pre-shaved steak at the grocery store, or from your butcher.
+Most home cooks (including us) aren’t able to hand shave the ribeye steak thin enough for this type of sandwich (unless you happen to own a meat slicer).
+Just be sure you buy shaved steak and not the pre-ground steak that is formed into strips – it’s definitely not the same tender cut of beef that you want to use when making this Steak Bomb Sandwich.

 - 1 large peeled onion, sliced into five thick slices

-- 3 tablespoons extra virgin olive oil separated (or less as needed)
+- 5 tablespoons extra virgin olive oil, separated

 - Pinch of sugar